SharpJr/dirty-sales-data-cleaning/README.md

-# dirty-sales-data-cleaning
-Excel project for cleaning and analyzing messy sales data
 # Dirty Sales Data Cleaning Project

-This project demonstrates how to clean a messy sales dataset using Excel.
+Excel project for cleaning and analyzing messy sales data This project demonstrates how to clean a messy sales dataset using Excel.

 ## Issues Addressed